-For more information about what cloning a repository means, see the git-clone chapter on git-scm.com.
+For more information about what cloning a repository means, see git-clone on git-scm.com.

 - 1. Open the File menu and select Clone....
 The Clone dialog box displays. - 2.
 Paste the full HTTPS or SSH URL of the relevant web page and optionally edit the project name.